 3. Set aside some time and be patient.
-Whether you color your hair at home or get it done at the salon, you’re looking at going strawberry blonde taking anywhere from two hours to a couple of days—depending on how much lifting needs to be done.
-Typically, if a colorist lifts your hair color considerably, you will be asked to complete the look at a second appointment so as to not overwhelm your hair in one sitting.
+Regardless of whether you color your hair at home or get it done at the salon, going strawberry blonde can take anywhere from two hours to a couple of days.
+It all depends on how much lifting needs to be done.
+Typically, if a colorist lifts your hair color considerably, you will be asked to complete the look at a second appointment so as not to overwhelm your hair in one sitting.
 Don’t worry, the end result will be worth it!

 4. Book an appointment or prep for DIY.
 As with any dye job, the question of whether to do it by yourself or with the help of a colorist comes into play.
 We already talked about what you should do based on your base color, but there’s more to it than just that.
 If it’s your first time going red (regardless of your base color), you may want to make an appointment with a colorist.
-That being said, there are a vast array of at-home hair color kits on the market, so it’s really up to you.
-Want to roll up your sleeves and embrace your inner colorist at home?
-Try the L’Oréal Paris Superior Preference in Light Reddish Blonde or the L’Oréal Paris Excellence Cream in Medium Reddish Blonde or Red Penny.
+That being said, there are a vast array of at-home hair color kits that can deliver stunning results, so it’s really up to you.
+Want to roll up your sleeves and embrace your inner colorist?
+Try the L’Oréal Paris Superior Preference in Light Reddish Blonde or the L’Oréal Paris Excellence Cream in Medium Reddish Blonde.

 5. Go darker than your desired hue.
-Red hair can often fade quickly, so think about dyeing your hair a few shades darker than you want it to be.
+Red hair often fades quickly, so think about dyeing your hair a few shades darker than you actually want it to be.
 It may seem dramatic at first but in the end, you’ll be pleased.

-Now that you’ve achieved your most perfect strawberry blonde hue, the last thing you want to do is wash it down the drain.
-To prevent that from happening, use a system of hair care products (we’re talking shampoo, conditioner, and hair mask) formulated for colored hair.
-Try the L’Oréal Paris Elvive Color Vibrancy Intensive Protecting Shampoo, L’Oréal Paris Elvive Color Vibrancy Intensive Protecting Conditioner, and L’Oréal Paris Elvive Color Vibrancy Repair and Protect Balm.
-Swap out the conditioner for the hair mask once or twice a week and leave it on for 3-5 minutes before rinsing out.
+Once you’ve achieved your most perfect strawberry blonde hue, the last thing you’ll want to do is wash it down the drain.
+To prevent that from happening, use a system of hair care products (we’re talking shampoo, conditioner, and hair mask) that are safe for colored treated hair.
+Try the L’Oréal Paris EverPure Repair & Defend Shampoo, L’Oréal Paris EverPure Repair and Defend Conditioner, and L’Oréal Paris EverPure Repair Remedy Balm.